undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 When to go

-May and June, and the whole of September into mid-October, are the unambiguous windows.
-The sea is warm in September, the light is better, accommodation is half the August price, and the interior villages are simply themselves — no queues, no beach shuttle buses, no stalled traffic.
-May and early June bring wildflowers on the limestone plateau, comfortable walking temperatures and the chance to move between Lecce, the Grecìa Salentina and Otranto old town without planning around crowds.
+May and June, then September into mid-October.
+In September the sea is still warm, the light is better and accommodation costs half its August price; the interior villages are simply themselves, with no queues and no beach shuttle buses.
+May and early June bring wildflowers on the limestone plateau and comfortable walking temperatures, and you can move between Lecce, the Grecìa Salentina and Otranto old town without planning around crowds.

-July is manageable in the interior; on the coast it is busy.
-August is the Italian national holiday month and coastal Salento is genuinely very crowded, with mid-August representing the absolute peak.
-If August is the only option, focus on the inland villages and Lecce in the morning; the coast in the evening.
-The Notte della Taranta festival culminates in Melpignano in late August — a specific and worthwhile reason to visit in that window, if you plan well ahead.
+July is manageable in the interior, busy on the coast.
+August is the Italian national holiday month.
+Coastal Salento is packed then, and mid-August is the absolute peak.
+If August is the only option, take the inland villages and Lecce in the morning and the coast in the evening.
+The Notte della Taranta festival culminates in Melpignano in late August: a specific and worthwhile reason to visit in exactly that window, if you plan well ahead.

 ---